 MRI scans can be very helpful in looking at liver tumors.
 Sometimes they can tell a benign tumor from a malignant one.
 They can also be used to look at blood vessels in and around the liver, and can help show if liver cancer has spread to other parts of the body.

-Angiography can be uncomfortable because the doctor doing the test has to put a small catheter (a flexible hollow tube) into the artery leading to the liver to inject the dye.
-Usually the catheter is put into an artery in your inner thigh and threaded up into the liver artery.
+Angiography can be uncomfortable because a small catheter (a flexible hollow tube) must be put into the artery leading to the liver to inject the dye.
+Usually the catheter is put into an artery in your groin and threaded up into the liver artery.
+You have to stay very still while the catheter is in place.
 A local anesthetic is often used to numb the area before inserting the catheter.
 Then the dye is injected quickly to outline all the vessels while the x-rays are being taken.